Dipeshtwis/curriculum-html-css/grid.md

 ## Learning objectives

-- Use industry-standard tools (CSS Grid) to place elements in the page.
+- Use CSS Grid to place elements in the page.

 ### Estimated time: 1.5h